nondescryptid/lawtech-reading-list/README.md

 ## Thanks to the following contributors:

 ## Contributing to this / Want to chitchat?
 Make a pull request, and add your name (or github handle, whatever floats your boat) to the contributor section above!
-If you want to talk, I can be found on Telegram @suzukitomoe.
+If you want to talk, I can be found on Telegram @szktm.

 You might find [this GitHub guide](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax) on basic writing and formatting syntax helpful.